 Keeping three important principles in mind will help the adult bicyclist to share the road safely with motor vehicles and pedestrians: control, predictability, and visibility.

 Before you venture into traffic, make sure that you have mastered the control of your bicycle; riding in a straight line, and turning and stopping smoothly.
 Riding your bicycle in a predictable manner is essential to your safety on the road.
-This means riding with the traffic, not against it; signalling your intentions clearly and in plenty of time; and choosing a path of travel which won't result in you swerving into traffic to avoid hazards.
+This means riding with the traffic, not against it; signaling your intentions clearly and in plenty of time; and choosing a path of travel which won't result in you swerving into traffic to avoid hazards.
 Increasing your visibility will help to protect you on the road.
 Clothes of bright colors during the day, and white or reflective clothing at night will help you to be seen.
 A good bicycle helmet of white or yellow color is an excellent option.
 It will both protect you and make you more visible.
 At night, always have the required white headlight and red rear-reflector on your bicycle; a red tail light and additional reflectors are also helpful.

 Use hand signals to communicate your intentions to other vehicles.
 (See Section Five - Communicating)